 Let’s go straight to the tips!

 During the day, this is the first thing you can do to improve your sleep quality!
-Just keep in mind that this also includes other beverages and foods with caffeine, such as chocolate, tea and sodas.
+Remember that this includes other beverages and foods with caffeine, such as chocolate, tea and sodas.

-- Stimulates the production of adrenaline and race your heart rate (keeping you alert and making it hard to relax)
+Stimulates the production of adrenaline and races your heart rate (keeping you alert and making it hard to relax)

-Solutions: Go, decaf!
-And keep enjoying your drinks.
+Solutions: After 2 pm, Go, decaf!
+And keep enjoying your drinks during the early morning.

 While 30 minutes of daily physical activity can improve your sleep, doing it too close to bedtime could have the opposite effect.